pietz/troop/README.md

 ## Introduction

-Troop is a modern LLM agent framework built on top of [PydanticAI](https://ai.pydantic.dev/) and the [Model Context Protocol](https://modelcontextprotocol.io/) (MCP).
-It enables users to easily create, customize, manage, and interact with AI agents through a simple yet powerful CLI.
+Troop is a lightweight CLI wrapper around [PydanticAI](https://ai.pydantic.dev/) and the [Model Context Protocol](https://modelcontextprotocol.io/) (MCP).
+It enables users to easily create, customize, manage, and interact with AI agents through a simple yet powerful command line interface.

 ```bash
 troop researcher -p "Any music events in Paris tonight?"